Piraeus Visit on 22 July 2019

 Right behind her was the BLUE HORIZON of Blue Star Ferries, which also serves the Piraeus-Heraklion line.

 The IONIS entered service in late 2017 for Triton Ferries in order to cover the massive gap left by the previous ship operating on the lifeline, namely the VITSENTZOS KORNAROS of LANE Sea Lines.
 The latter, which had started operating there in 2009, suffered a major engine failure prior to the start of the 2017 summer season.
 Due to the significant damage and the economic difficulties that LANE Sea Lines began to experience, the ship was taken out of service, leaving the islands of Kythira and Kythira without any ship operating from Piraeus for the entire summer!
-Because of this, LANE Sea Lines saw their license for serving the lifeline revoked by the Greek Ministry of Shipping and Island Policy, and immediately ceased operations.
+Because of this, LANE Sea Lines saw their license for serving the lifeline revoked by the Greek Ministry of Shipping and Insular Policy, and immediately ceased operations.
 The VITSENTZOS KORNAROS has since been laid-up in Salamina, and her future is now uncertain.

 The EL.
 VENIZELOS resting in Piraeus.
 The summer of 2019 was her third consecutive one on the Piraeus-Chania line, on which she had also served several times in the past.
 The summer of 2017 was her first operating for ANEK Lines since 2012, after having had multiple charters in between.
 She was replacing her fleetmate, the ELYROS, which was on charter to Algérie Ferries (as it has been the case since the summer of 2015).